FlowFuse/flowfuse/docs/cloud/introduction.md

 Each Node-RED can install custom modules as advertised in the [Flow Library](https://flows.nodered.org).

+## Cloud Instance Sizes

+Small 10% of a CPU core - 256mb RAM
+Medium 30% of a CPU core - 768mb RAM
+Large 100% of a CPU core - 3840mb RAM

+Medium and Large instance types require the Teams or Enterprise tier.

 ## Use of the File System

 FlowFuse Cloud provides support for using the standard File nodes in flows with